Accused Colorado killer no easy fit for mass murderer profile

 NO SOURCE OF PERSPECTIVE

-Another clue to Holmes's mental state is that he clearly intended to survive the massacre, wearing body armour during the attack and then surrendering to authorities.
+Another clue to Holmes's mental state is that he clearly intended to survive the massacre, wearing body armor during the attack and then surrendering to authorities.

 In contrast, say experts, most of the mass killers they call "pseudocommandos" - those who kill in public, plan meticulously, and are armed to the teeth - expect to die in their rampage, noted Dr James Knoll, a forensic psychiatrist at SUNY Upstate Medical University in Syracuse, in a 2010 study.
 Virginia Tech's Cho killed himself, as did the two teenagers who fatally shot 13 people at Colorado's Columbine High School in April 1999.